Patrick Watson (producer): Career

 Watson's first broadcast, in 1943, was as a radio actor in the CBC's children's dramatic series The Kootenay Kid.
 He first achieved national fame (and in some quarters, notoriety) as the co-producer and, with Laurier LaPierre, on-camera co-host of the CBC Television current affairs program This Hour Has Seven Days in the mid-1960s.
 Watson went on to write, edit, and/or produce The Undersea World of Jacques Cousteau, Witness to Yesterday, and Titans.
-He travelled to the United States for a short stint as anchor and principal interviewer of The 51st State, a local news program televised in 1972–1973 on WNET in New York City.
+He travelled to the United States for a short stint as an anchor and principal interviewer of The 51st State, a local news program televised in 1972–1973 on WNET in New York City.
 Watson also hosted the CBC's business program Venture when it was first launched in 1985.

 In 1983 he created and performed, solo, a stage version of the Old Testament's The Book of Job, at first at the Nathan Cohen Studio in Toronto, directed by John McGreevey, and then at the National Arts Centre Theatre in Ottawa.
-For CBC he hosted and/or produced The Watson Report and The Canadian Establishment.
+For CBC he hosted and/or produced shows such as The Watson Report, The Canadian Establishment and The World Challenge.
 He also created the Heritage Minutes, The Canadians: Biographies of a Nation, and The Struggle for Democracy series; the last has since aired in over 40 countries around the world.
 It took five years to make, was filmed in 30 countries and was, at the time, the most expensive original documentary series ever made for Canadian television.
 The Heritage Minutes were an initiative of Watson's begun in 1988 at Charles Bronfman's CRB Foundation (now The Historica Dominion Institute).

 Watson was chairman of the CBC from 1989 until 1994.
 He was the recipient of honorary Doctor of Laws degrees from Mount Allison University in 2002 and the University of Toronto in 2004.
 He was invested as an Officer of the Order of Canada in 1981, then promoted to Companion in 2002.
 Watson continued to write, lecture, advise, and work in many capacities in broadcasting.
 He was married to Caroline Furey Bamford.
 Watson has acted in more than 50 dramatic productions, including the movie The Terry Fox Story, and the HBO movie Countdown to Looking Glass.

 Personal life

 His left leg was amputated above the knee in 1960 due to injuries sustained when he fell from a ladder.
 He often assisted the Canadian disabled community, including serving as honorary chair of the Canadian Amputee Sports Association and chairman emeritus of the Canadian Abilities Foundation.
+He also had a small cameo role in the 1983 film The Terry Fox Story as an amputee farmer who breaks away from a crowd of spectators to run a short distance alongside Terry Fox.

+Watson was married to Caroline Bamford, and had two sons and a daughter.
 He died at his home in Ontario on July 4, 2022.